DaveSkender/Stock.Indicators/indicators/Prs/README.md

 ﻿# Price Relative Strength (PRS)

-[Price Relative Strength (PRS)](https://en.wikipedia.org/wiki/Relative_strength), also called Comparative Relative Strength, shows the ratio of two quote histories, based on change in Close price over a lookback period.
+[Price Relative Strength (PRS)](https://en.wikipedia.org/wiki/Relative_strength), also called Comparative Relative Strength, shows the ratio of two quote histories, based on Close price.
 It is often used to compare against a market index or sector ETF.
+When using the optional `lookbackPeriod`, this also return relative percent change of the specified period.
 This is not the same as the more prevalent [Relative Strength Index (RSI)](../Rsi/README.md).

 ![image](chart.png)